comit/sonoff-bridge/Hardware-Preparation.md

 ## Hardware Preparation

 You need to make the serial programming interface of the Sonoff module / the ESP8266 microchip available.
-In most cases the pins are available on the PCB but connectors need to be soldered to allow interfacing.
+In most cases the pins are available on the PCB but connectors need to be soldered or otherwise applied to allow interfacing.
 You'll furthermore need a **3.3V FTDI USB-to-Serial Converter/Programmer**.

 <img alt="Sonoff Pow Bricked" src="https://github.com/arendst/arendst.github.io/blob/master/media/pow1.jpg" width="40%" align="right" />